-There are two main issues with these types of cleaners…
+There are a few main issues with these types of cleaners and wood floor polishes…

 Many people have found after applying one of these products that they now have a sticky film of residue all over their floor that is extremely difficult to remove.
-Have a quick look at this review site that shows how upset some customers of this popular hardwood floor product are:
+Have a quick search for ‘Orange Glo’ at Amazon.
+Notice how upset some customers of this popular hardwood floor product are:

-There’s over 100+ unhappy reviews from disgruntled customers there!
+There’s a lot of unhappy reviews from disgruntled customers there.
 Some of them are pretty upset.
-I sure wouldn’t want to be the manufacturer of this product.

 We don’t recommend ANY of these types of cleaners, polishers or conditioners for your hardwood floors for this reason.